ietf-wg-asdf/SDF/sdf.md

 As a result, the
 default namespace is always the target namespace for a name for which a definition is contributed.
-When we want to emphasize that name definitions are contributed to the default namespace, we therefore also call it the "target namespace" of the SDF document.
+In order to emphasize that name definitions are contributed to the default namespace, this namespace is also termed the "target namespace" of the SDF document.

 For instance, in {{example1}}, definitions for the following global names are contributed: